vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 [More in Vue docs](https://vuejs.org/api/reactivity-advanced.html#markraw)

-An alternative would be to use `shallowRef()` instead of `ref()` but that would prevent users from modifying the returned value and overall less convenient.
+An alternative would be to internally use `shallowRef()` instead of `ref()` inside `defineLoader()` but that would prevent users from modifying the returned value and overall less convenient.
 Having to use `markRaw()` seems like a good trade off in terms of API and performance.

 ## HMR